-As a user of Ubuntu MATE, you have a Home Folder.
-By default, it contains several folders and any files that you create.
-Viewed from the Caja file manager, Desktop is just another folder in your Home Folder that can, itself, contain folders and files.
-When viewing the desktop showing your background wallpaper, Desktop can display special icons that allow easy access to your Home Folder, Trash, and removable media such as floppy disks, CDs, and USB flash drives.
-We saw how to enable these special desktop icons in the section "Create System Icons Using MATE Tweak", above.
+By default, your personal Home folder contains several folders (sub-folders) and any files that you create.
+Viewed from the Caja file manager, Desktop is just another folder in your personal Home folder that can, itself, contain folders and files.

+When viewing the desktop showing your background wallpaper, Desktop can display special icons that allow easy access to your personal Home folder, Trash, and removable media such as CDs, USB flash drives, and (if your computer is old enough) floppy disks.
+See how to enable these special desktop icons in the section "Create System Icons Using MATE Tweak".

 The Caja file manager is always running while you are using the MATE desktop environment.
-To open a new Caja window, double-click on an icon on the desktop such as Home or Computer, or choose an item from Places menu on the top panel.
+To open a new Caja window, double-click on an icon on the desktop such as Home or Computer, or choose the application from the menu at Menu ► System Tools ► Caja.